How Taking a Temporary Job Impacts Unemployment Benefits

 Working as a temporary worker is a great way to earn extra money when you're out of work and short on cash.
 Temp roles can serve as an opportunity to test out a new market or job role when the applicant may not have enough experience for a full-time position.

 Temporary work can also be a great way for unemployed individuals to make a positive impression upon an employer and consequently be hired for a more permanent job in the future.
-However, most unemployed workers are financially strapped and fear losing their unemployment benefits if they take on a temporary or contract position.
+However, most unemployed workers are financially strapped and fear the loss of their unemployment benefits if they take on a temporary or contract position.